9 ways to make the most of every day

 A few simple routines help to create quality time and moments of contentment that make a big difference in how you feel.

-- Start the day by making the bed.
-This sounds like a very small thing, but your bedroom should be a sanctuary.
+I know this sounds like a very small thing.
 By making the bed, you will make it more inviting to come home to at the end of the day.

 Ideally, this would be in some green space.
 Maybe you can walk through a park or sit outside to have your lunch.
 There’s evidence that shows how being outdoors has a big impact on well-being.

-- Do one thing at a time.
 With modern devices, multi-tasking has become a part of daily life.
 However, our brains really can only manage one thing at a time.
 When you focus on one thing you can be more effective, whatever you are doing.
 Related post: One thing at a time

-- Make time for flow.
 When you are completely involved in doing something you enjoy, you are naturally in a state of flow.
 This could be cooking, reading or another hobby.

 Long work schedules and screen time can be a barrier to real-life connections.
 Phone calls can seem quite old-school but are a nice way to stay in touch without messaging.

-- Wind down in the evening.
-Our bodies are sensitive to light, especially from screens, so it’s important to have something to do for a couple of hours to help us prepare for sleep.
-Create a routine for yourself, whether it’s reading, drinking tea, having a bath, or listening to music.
+Our quality of sleep is dependent on our pineal gland, which is sensitive to light, especially from screens.
+This is why it’s helpful to have something to do for a couple of hours to help you prepare for sleep.
+Try to build a routine for yourself, whether it’s reading, drinking tea, having a bath, or listening to music.

 Sleep helps you respond to stress, strengthens your immune system and keeps your hormones in balance.
-Aim for seven and a half hours (we all sleep in 90-minute cycles).
+Try to aim for seven and a half hours (sleep generally happens in 90-minute cycles).
 Related post: The Gift of Circadian Rhythms